A command-line interface for MCP servers. curl for MCP.

 search.json — Semantic Search Index (managed automatically)

 Contains every discovered tool with metadata for semantic search.
-Built and updated automatically — any command that connects to a server will detect new/changed tools and re-index them in the background.
+Built by mcpx index and kept fresh automatically — mcpx (the default list) and mcpx index --status already fetch every server's live tools, so they detect new/changed/removed tools and re-index the affected servers in the background.

 {